cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -memberlist.abort-if-join-fails
 [abort_if_cluster_join_fails: <boolean> | default = true]

 # If not 0, how often to rejoin the cluster.
-Occasional rejoin can be useful in
+Occasional rejoin can help to fix
-# case of cluster split, and is harmless otherwise.
+# the cluster split issue, and is harmless otherwise.
+For example when using
+# only few components as a seed nodes (via -memberlist.join), then it's
+# recommended to use rejoin.
+If -memberlist.join points to dynamic service that
+# resolves to all gossiping nodes (eg. Kubernetes headless service), then rejoin
+# is not needed.
 # CLI flag: -memberlist.rejoin-interval
 [rejoin_interval: <duration> | default = 0s]